 Kaunas is Lithuania’s second largest city.
 Kaunas Old Town is the oldest part of the city in which there are many Gothic, Renaissance and Baroque buildings, especially in the western part of the Old Town.
 These include the Kaunas Town Hall, Kaunas Castle and the Historical Presidential Palace and the Kaunas Cathedral and many other churches.
 City Hall Square, the heart of the city, is the location for any celebrations, the Christmas market and military parades.
 In the centre of the square stands the City Hall with a tall tower.
-To the east of the square is the red brick Kaunas Cathedral that is the largest gothic building in Lithuania.
+To the east of the square is the red-brick Kaunas Cathedral which is the largest gothic building in Lithuania.

 St. Michael the Archangel Church, Kaunas